SherlockPsy/Life/MASTER_CONSTITUTION.md

-# MASTER_CONSTITUTION
+# MASTER_CONSTITUTION (v6)
-## Constitution of Reality, Agency, and Continuity
+## Constitution of Written Reality, Agency, Time, and Continuity

-Version: 5.0 (Constitutional Lock)
+If something is not written as text, it does not exist in this system.

-Status: SUPREME AUTHORITY
+This Constitution defines the immutable physics of the Virtual Life world.
+It is not a style guide.
+It is law.

 ---

 ## PREAMBLE

-This document defines what exists, how reality advances, and what is forbidden.
+This system is a **virtual world** expressed in **text**.

-It supersedes:
+It aims to be as close as possible to real life **without** becoming a simulation engine, game logic, or a hidden state machine.

-- architectural convenience
+This Constitution enforces:

-- performance optimisation
+- **Written reality:** what exists is what is written.
-- implementation preference
+- **Separation of writing from rendering:** what exists is not limited to what is shown.
-- developer intuition
+- **Off-screen life via narration:** life can advance without being shown, but only becomes real when written.

-If any later system component contradicts this document, that component is invalid.
+- **No hidden causality:** no component chooses moments, nudges outcomes, or decides what “should happen.”

-Reality in this system is not simulated.
+- **No variable-based psychology:** no meters, flags, or background updates.
-Reality in this system is recorded.
+- **Time as a shared coordinate:** time exists and advances, but time does not decide outcomes.

 ---